Pacific War Memorial - Cavite

 The skylight

-The Pacific War Memorial actually consists of several monuments.
-The most popular of which is the main structure which is the dome.
-It is known for the skylight hole on top of it which lets the sunlight in during the day.
 Directly underneath the skylight is a circular marble altar with these words inscribed on its edge...
 "Sleep, my sons, your duty done, for Freedom's light has come; sleep in the silent depths of the sea, or in your bed of hallowed sod, until you hear at dawn the low, clear reveille of God."
 Every year, during the week of May 6, the sunlight would directly light up the circular marble altar.
-May 6. for those who don't know, is the day when Corregidor fell to Japanese hands.
+May 6, for those who don't know, is the day when Corregidor fell into Japanese hands.

 Eternal Flame of Freedom